theQRL/docs.theqrl.org/_docs/tools/notarisation.md

 ---
-title: QRL Document Notarization
+title: QRL Document Notarisation
 categories: QRL TOols
-description: The QRL Document Notarization Technical Documentation
+description: The QRL Document Notarisation Technical Documentation
-tags: Notarization, Developers, Wallet, Tools
+tags: Notarisation, Developers, Wallet, Tools
 ---

 Using the  Message Transactions function on the QRL network, you can now notarise a document, embedding the hash forever in the chain.
 This function is available in the wallet and takes any document of file you load, hashes the file using sha256, signs the message containing your hash and sends it into the chain.